 Flashcards Can Be Created From Your Knowledge Base

 RemNote helps you remember what you learn.
 In RemNote, you break down information into discrete chunks (using the Concept/Descriptor Framework).
 As you break down information, you seamlessly transform this information into flashcards.
 Depending on the symbols you use, they are either scheduled or suspended.
-For those that are scheduled, practising these flashcards helps you remember what you've initially learnt.
+For those that are scheduled, practicing these flashcards helps you remember what you've initially learnt.

 Here is an example of a hierarchy and its associated flashcards: